nogibjj/jdc154_mini_6/README.md

     ORDER BY Position, Superstar DESC

 ```
-This query uses a CTE (common table expression) to get the average robability of becoming a superstar player per position.
-I then join this with my main table, comparing each player's probability of becoming a superstar to their position's average, and only display players who have a probability higher than the average of their position.
-I then display the player in order by position and their superstar probability.
+This query uses a CTE (common table expression) to get the average probability of becoming a superstar player per position using the 'WITH' clause and selecting the position and its average superstar probability, grouping by position.
+I then join this with my main table on the Position column so I can compare each player's probability of becoming a superstar to their position's average.
+I then only display players who have a probability higher than the average of their position.
+I order the players by position and their superstar probability in descending order.
+I also display the position's average so that we can see how much above average their probability is.

 ![alt text](images/image.png)